Welcome to the KIDS Family

 Each dorm room has 2 –3 beds.
 There are 2 –3 KIDS per room which have a shared bathroom with an attached room.

-A dresser for each KID, Large closet with two bars (bring hangers), Microwave and small fridge, Air conditioning, WIFI
+A dresser for each kid, Large closet with two bars (bring hangers), Microwave and small fridge, air conditioning, WIFI, laundry facilities, common area with a television/cable, a common kitchenette on each dorm floor which is open for kids to use.

 IMPORTANT: Cleaning services are NOT provided.
-KIDS must take responsibility to clean after themselves at all times.
+Kids must take responsibility to cleanup after themselves at all times.
 Cleaning products as well as vacuums are always available.
 Staff will be monitoring cleaning at room checks.

 To honor the space that WLC graciously provides and help guide the respect needed of members to continue our great relationships, there are camp policies.
 Please see the Camp Policies here.
 Print and keep a copy